cwensel/bash-emr/README.md

 You must install the [AWS Command Line Interface](http://aws.amazon.com/cli/).

-You then must setup a credentials file with your default emrsettings and configure your EMR_HOME to the directory that hosts that ruby client install root directory.
+You then must setup an emr_defaults.json file with your default emrsettings.
+Use the emr_defaults_sample.json as a starting point.

-    export EMR_HOME=/path/to/credentialsFileFolder
+    export EMR_DEFAULTS_JSON=/<mypath>/bash-emr/bash-emr/emr_defaults.json

+    . /<mypath>/bash-emr/setenv.sh

-Finally, you must source the `setenv.sh` file
+Finally, you must source the `setenv.sh` file (in your .bash_profile)

     . setenv.sh

-Setting __EMR_CRED_JSON__ will allow you to override the `credentials.json` file .

 Usage
 -----